pslabs-ps/CMM2-ExpansionCard-ShiftRegisterLed/README.md

 # Shift register single LED card sample code
 <img src="Images/example1.png" width="800">

-For purpuse of this code, card should be confugured as follows:
+For purpose of this code, card should be configured as follows:
 1. J6 power selector jumper set to 3V3 SY
 2. Connect MOSI to pin 19
 3. Connect SCK to pin 23
 4. Connect LATCH to pin 31
-5. Connect CS1 (chip sellect 1) to GND
+5. Connect CS1 (chip select 1) to GND
-6. Connect CS2 (chip sellect 2) to GND
+6. Connect CS2 (chip select 2) to GND

 ```basic
 SETPIN 31, DOUT 'set pin 31 to latch the chip